-Mrs. April Kennedy: Upper Elementary & Middle School Teacher
+Mrs. April Kennedy: Owner & Upper Elementary / Middle School Teacher

 After we got married, I started teaching English at a local community college.
 During my time there, I completed 18 graduate hours in Communication Studies, and I taught both English and Public Speaking.
 I also became a mother to two beautiful little girls, and I decided to take a break from full-time teaching so I could spend some important time with them.
 This also freed me up to take my oldest to a Montessori school.
 While she was there, I began learning more about the Montessori philosophy, and I was committed to giving this amazing educational experience to both of my daughters.
 Though we were forced to take a break from the Montessori classroom for a few years, while we were away, I became even more convinced that my children would flourish most in a Montessori environment.
 I also began to realize that I didn’t just want the philosophy for them—I also wanted it for myself.

 In the summer of 2015 I started my Upper Elementary Montessori Training with Seacoast, an AMS and MACTE accredited training center.
 In 2017, I completed my training in both Upper and Lower Elementary.
 During my training, I saw the true genius of Maria Montessori come to life in her materials and lessons.
 I saw her dedication in revealing the interconnectedness of all things–from the stars, to the wind, to the birds, to us.
 And, most importantly, I became even more committed to upholding and respecting the dignity and individuality of each child.